-Last month, we lost Jack Bogle.
+Last year, we lost investing legend and Vanguard Group founder, Jack Bogle.

 I can’t help but reminisce about the lessons I learned from him.

-Here are 11 reasons why.
+Here are my 11 favourites.

 Hat tip to Ben Carlson for this piece.

 The Little Book of Common Sense Investing completely changed how I felt about the world of finance.

 Bogle’s ideas on buy and hold, long-term thinking, simplicity, low costs, and more were eye-opening.

 2. There’s no price on principles